Visits to the spectacular city of Queens turn up with a lot of activities for tourists to engage in, as well as historic places to explore.

 They were so vast that they could accommodate little over 70 guests when they took off from New York’s seas outside the Marine Terminal.

-Presently, Pan Am and the period of enormous seaplanes cease to exist, however, La Guardia’s Marine Air Terminal still offers a glimpse into the heyday of passenger aviation.
+Presently, Pan Am and the period of enormous seaplanes have ceased to exist.
+However, La Guardia’s Marine Air Terminal still offers a glimpse into the heyday of passenger aviation.

-Visitors can freely check out the air terminal and, since it is always open, can be explored at any time.
+Visitors can freely check out the air terminal and since it is always open, it can be explored at any time.